OpenBB-finance/OpenBB/website/content/statistics/panel/_index.md

 Panel data includes observations on multiple entities – individuals, firms, countries – over multiple time periods.
 In most classical applications of panel data the number of entities, N, is large and the number of time periods, T, is small (often between 2 and 5).
 Most asymptotic theory for these estimators has been developed under an assumption that N will diverge while T is fixed.
 [Source: LinearModels]

 Please refer to the documentation of [LinearModels](https://bashtage.github.io/linearmodels/panel/introduction.html) (or any Econometrics Textbook) to understand the difference between the models.

 ```
 optional arguments:
   -r {OPTIONS}, --regression {OPTIONS}
-                        The regression you would like to perform, first variable is the dependent variable, consecutive variables the independent variables. (default: None)
+                        The regression you would like to perform, first variable is the dependent variable, consecutive variables the independent variables.
-  -t {pols,re,bols,fe,fdols}, --type {pols,re,bols,fe,fdols}
+  -t {pols,re,bols,fe,fdols,POLS,RE,BOLS,FE,FDOLS}, --type {pols,re,bols,fe,fdols,POLS,RE,BOLS,FE,FDOLS}
                         The type of regression you wish to perform.
-This can be either pols (Pooled OLS), re (Random Effects), bols (Between OLS), fe (Fixed Effects) or fdols (First Difference OLS) (default: pols)
+This can be either pols (Pooled OLS), re (Random Effects), bols (Between OLS), fe (Fixed Effects) or fdols (First Difference OLS) (default: pols)Effects) or fdols (First Difference OLS) (default: pols)
+  -ee, --entity_effects
+                        Using this command creates entity effects, which is equivalent to including dummies for each entity.
+This is only used within Fixed Effects estimations (when type is set to 'fe') (default: False)
+  -te, --time_effects   Using this command creates time effects, which is equivalent to including dummies for each time.
+This is only used within Fixed Effects estimations (when type is set to 'fe') (default: False)
   -h, --help            show this help message (default: False)
   --export {csv,json,xlsx}
                         Export raw data into csv, json, xlsx (default: )
 ```

 Below you can find examples of the dataset from Vella and M. Verbeek (1998), “Whose Wages Do Unions Raise?
 A Dynamic Model of Unionism and Wage Rate Determination for Young Men,” Journal of Applied Econometrics 13, 163-183.
 This is a well-known dataset also used within Chapter 14 of Introduction to Econometrics by Jeffrey Wooldridge.
 For these regressions, [LinearModels](https://bashtage.github.io/linearmodels/panel/examples/examples.html) is used.